TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-charts/tyk-stack-chart.md

 {{< note success >}}
 **Note**

-Starting from 5.7.0, SQLite support will be deprecated.
-To avoid disrputions, please transition to either PostgreSQL or MongoDB as alternative database options
+SQLite support will be deprecated from Tyk 5.7.0.
+To avoid disrupution, please transition to PostgreSQL, MongoDB or one of the listed compatible alternatives.
+{{< /note >}}

 By default, Tyk Developer Portal use `sqlite3` to store portal metadata.
 If you want to use other SQL Database, please modify the section below.